 Almost 6% of the world’s adult population are surviving with Diabetes and by the end of 2025, around 70 million people will be facing this medical issue, in India itself.
 This makes India the diabetic capital of the world and to prevent this alarming situation, we need to seriously gear up by mending our food habits.
 So what should we eat and what should we not?
 Which foods are diabetes-friendly and which causes risk?
-Let us discuss that but before coming to the crux, here’s small information on diabetes:
+Let us discuss that but before coming to the crux, here’s small information on diabetes management:

 There are typically two types of diabetes – Type 1 and Type 2.
 In Type 1 Diabetes, the immune system of the body attacks and damages its own insulin-producing cells, and it generally happens due to environmental factors or genetic factors.
 Type 2 Diabetes is the more common type that occurs when the body resists insulin.
 Decreased insulin production increases blood sugar and hence diabetic conditions start developing.